enovatedesign/pandemic-pact/README.md

 nvm use
 ```

-Next, install the project's dependencies via NPM.
-You will need to get the GSAP Token from the Vercel project's Environment Variables - ask someone if you don't have access.
+Next, install dependencies via NPM.
+You will need to get the GSAP Token from the Vercel Environment Variables - ask someone if you don't have access.

 ```bash
 GSAP_TOKEN="..." npm ci